Juniper/docker-saltstack-junos/README.md

 - **A docker container** with all SaltStack and all Junos Libraries
 - **Make script** to easily start the docker container
 - **A SaltStack Engine** to collect Syslog from Junos and convert them into Events in SaltStack

+# Known Issues
+- **urllib3\util\ssl_.py: SNIMissingWarning, InsecurePlatform Warning:** Solution is to upgrade Python from 2.7.6 to 2.7.9 or ```pip install pyOpenSSL ndg-httpsclient pyasn1```.
+Please note it does not effect salt-master, salt-minion or salt-proxy, in their functionality.

 # Get Started with Salt on Docker
 ## 1- Define Junos device